SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-88-data-points-graph-realtime-disabled-when-tab-is-in-background-6288.md

 ticket: MTM-58410
 version: 1018.503.88
 ---
-Data points graph realtime was automatically disabled when tab was in the background.
-With this fix, realtime is kept enabled and can be disabled only by direct user's interaction.
+The realtime functionality for the data points graph was automatically disabled when the browser tab was in the background.
+With this fix, realtime is kept enabled and can be disabled only by direct user interaction.